daniel-jebarson/daniel-jebarson/README.md

-<h3>I am someone who is passionate in coding and learning many technical stuffs</h3>
+<h3>I am someone with name Daniel Jebarson who is passionate in coding and learning some useful and useless technical stuffs</h3>
 🙋‍♂️ About Me:

 - 🔭 I’m currently working on **[Exploiter-bot](https://top.gg/bot/839421874646548530)**

+- 📚 Studying in VIT Vellore 2nd year

+- 🎓Current status : VITIAN

+- 🏫School : AKMHSIAN

 - 🌱 I’m currently learning **HTML and JAVA**